Yoshiyuki Makino

 From field practice, inquiry expands into research and dialogue.

-Public programs, lectures, and FUSHI TOUR extend this work beyond the workshop — creating spaces for shared reflection on wood culture.
+Lectures, public programs, and FUSHI TOUR extend this work beyond the workshop — creating spaces for shared reflection on wood culture.

 現場での実践から、探究は研究と対話へと広がります。